Pair of bombings at election offices kill 24 in Pakistan the day before elections

 Later Wednesday, another bombing at the elections office of politician Fazlur Rehman's Jamiat Ulema Islam party in Qilla Saifullah town of Baluchistan killed at least 10 people, Acahkzai and local authorities said.

 No one immediately claimed responsibility for the attacks, which came a day before Pakistan holds parliamentary elections.
-Caretaker Interior Minister Gohar Ijaz denounced the bombings.
+Caretaker Interior Minister Gohar Ejaz denounced the bombings.

 The bombing came despite the deployment of tens of thousands of police and paramilitary forces across Pakistan to ensure peace following a recent surge in militant attacks in the country, especially in Baluchistan.